-Stepping through the back door into the kitchen, they were greeted by Arturo, Bryan and Mrs. Cooper, who were seated around the Formica table, indulging in Belgian waffles, sliced melon, country potatoes and scrambled eggs.
+Stepping through the back door into the kitchen, they were greeted by Arturo, Bryan and Mrs. Cooper, who were seated around the Formica table, feasting on Belgian waffles and other breakfast goods.
 At the sight of the food and its scintillating aroma, Ben’s mouth watered.
 Bryan, peering at Ben with a slight grin, sneered, “Good morning, babyface.”

 “She’s not feeling well,” Bryan replied.
 A trace of grief vibrated in his voice.

 Mrs. Cooper set a glass of orange juice next to Ben’s plate and announced, “I took her some herbal tea and saltines.”
 This woman, with her strawberry-blonde hair and intense sea-green eyes, undoubtedly possessed the same intuition as her son to know that Audra was pregnant.
 “That’s very nice of you,” Ben said.

 She smiled and slid cantaloupe slices onto her plate with a fork.
 “It’s no problem.
 She’s a sweet girl.
 Are you looking forward to your snowboarding trip today?”